OfficeDev/office-js-docs-pr/docs/testing/sideload-office-add-ins-for-testing.md

 1. In Visual Studio, show the **Properties** window by choosing **View** > **Properties Window**.
 1. In the **Solution Explorer**, select the web project.
 This will display properties for the project in the **Properties** window.
 1. In the Properties window, copy the **SSL URL**.
 1. In the add-in project, open the manifest XML file.
 Be sure you are editing the source XML.
-For some project types Visual Studio will open a visual view of the XML which will not work for the next step.
+For some project types, Visual Studio will open a visual view of the XML which won't work for the next step.
 1. Search and replace all instances of **~remoteAppUrl/** with the SSL URL you just copied.
-You will see several replacements depending on the project type, and the new URLs will appear similar to `https://localhost:44300/Home.html`.
+You'll see several replacements depending on the project type, and the new URLs will appear similar to `https://localhost:44300/Home.html`.
 1. Save the XML file.
-1. Right click the web project and choose **Debug** > **Start new instance**.
-This will run the web project without launching Office.
+1. Open the context menu of the web project (for example, by right clicking on it) then choose **Debug** > **Start new instance**.
+This runs the web project without launching Office.
 1. From Office on the web, sideload the add-in using steps previously described in [Sideload an add-in to Office on the web manually](#sideload-an-add-in-to-office-on-the-web-manually).

 ## Sideload an add-in to Office on the web manually